hypothesis/onboarding/.github/ISSUE_TEMPLATE/01_pre_onboarding.md

 ---
 name: 01.
-Pre-onboarding
+Pre-onboarding tasks
 about: Tasks to be done before a new engineer's first day
-title: <@username> Pre-onboarding
+title: Pre-onboarding tasks
 labels: ''
 assignees: ''